Unstable minimal surfaces in symmetric spaces of non-compact type

-\begin{prop} Let $(E,D,H)$ be a minimal harmonic bundle on a compact surface $S$ with associated Higgs field $\phi$.
-If $X$ is a smooth section of $\mathrm{End}_H^0(E)$, then the stability form of the section $[H]$ of the associated flat Riemannian bundle $\Met(E)$ is \end{prop} \begin{proof}
+\begin{prop} Let $(E,D,H)$ be a minimal harmonic bundle on a closed Riemann surface $S$ with associated Higgs field $\phi$.
+If $X$ is a smooth section of $\mathrm{End}_H^0(E)$, then the stability form of the section $[H]$ of the associated flat Riemannian bundle $\Met(E)$ is \end{prop} \begin{proof} By definition, $\phi = \varphi(\partial H)$, and since the identification $\varphi$ is implicit, we should replace ``$\partial h$'' in Equation \eqref{stabform} with $\phi$.
+Because $X = X^{*_H}$, the curvature term becomes